 Glasgow Film Festival (GFF) is one of the top film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
-The last editions of the festival have all welcomed audiences in excess of 42,000.
+In 2021, we delivered an online festival to audiences of over 41,000, and in previous years we have welcomed audiences in excess of 42,000 to Glasgow.

 The Festival has a long tradition of championing new talent and ensuring that the very best films from the annual submissions are given a platform in the public programme.